 $ sudo yum install percona-server-server

-Percona Server for MySQL 8.0 comes with the TokuDB storage engine and MyRocks storage engines.
-These storage engines are installed as plugins.
-You can find more information on how to install and enable the TokuDB storage in the TokuDB Installation guide.
-More information about how to install MyRocks can be found in the section Percona MyRocks Installation Guide.
+Percona Server for MySQL 8.0 also provides the TokuDB storage engine and MyRocks storage engines which can be installed as plugins.
+For more information on how to install and enable the TokuDB storage review the TokuDB Installation document.
+For information on how to install and enable MyRocks review the section Percona MyRocks Installation Guide.

 Percona yum Testing repository¶